-This information is used only for statistical analysis and systems administration purposes.
-No attempt is made to identify users or their browsing activities, except in the unlikely event of an investigation by a law enforcement agency.
+This information is used for statistical analysis and systems administration purposes.
+No attempt is made to identify users or their browsing activities, but that information could conceivably be used if an investigation by a law enforcement agency is warranted.

 Search terms you enter when using our search engine are collected, but are not associated with any other information that we collect.
 We use these search terms to ascertain what people are looking for on our site and to improve the services that we provide.